 Step 5:

-After finishing drilling all the holes, go ahead and round over the edges for a smooth, clean look.
+After drilling all the holes, round over the edges for a smooth, clean look.

 Step 6:

 Sanding.
-Starting with an 80 grit sandpaper using a random orbit sander on the flat surfaces and ends of the boards.
-You might need to hand sand for some of those stubborn and challenging edges.
+Let’s start with 80-grit sandpaper using a random orbit sander on the flat surfaces and ends of the boards.
+You might need to hand sand for stubborn and challenging edges.

 Step 7:

 Apply the Teak Oil finish to your project.
-It is designed to work with the dense hardwoods and is extremely simple to apply.
-Break up the beams into two groups and finish one before moving onto the other.
-Putting on a heavy coat let the wood soak it up for up to 10 minutes, apply another heavy coat, let that soak in for 20 minutes, and wipe off the excess.
+It is designed to work with dense hardwood and is extremely simple to apply.
+Break up the beams into two groups and finish one before moving on to the other.
+Putting on a heavy coat, let the wood soak up for up to 10 minutes, apply another heavy coat, let that soak in for 20 minutes, and wipe off the excess.
+Wiping off the excess before letting it set too long is vital.
+If not, the finish will get gummy and extremely difficult to wipe off otherwise.

 Step 8:

-With the boards at their finished size, you can cut all your threads to their final lengths of 34”.
-You can use a portaband for this part, but a hacksaw would work just as well.
+With the boards at their finished size, you can cut all your threads to their final lengths of thirty-four.”
+You can use a portal for this part, but a hacksaw would work just as well.

 Step 9:

 Finally, assemble the top.
-Run all the threaded through the holes, adding two washers between each board, and also added a flat washer, lock washer, and nut at each end.
-Make sure all of the boards were aligned and then tightened the nuts to secure the boards together.
+Run all the thread through the holes, adding two washers between each board and a flat washer, lock washer, and nut at each end.
+Ensure all the boards are aligned, and then tighten the nuts to secure the boards together.
 The lock washers will keep the nuts from loosening over time.

 Phase 3: Metal Working